 With the starting signal, the team consisting of two competitors is given a map (format A4) with a scale of 1:2000.
 The map contains details concerning

-- > the edges of the shore, - > boundary of the competition area, - > exact position of start and finish, as well as - the position of the control points indicated as A, B, C, D, E, F, G, H.
+- > the edges of the shore, - boundary of the competition area, - exact position of start and finish, as well as - the position of the control points indicated as A, B, C, D, E, F, G, H.

 The long side of the map is parallel north.
 Obstacles in the competition area should be drawn in the map.
-This also applies to not used control points and rounding buoys, these points must be clearly identifyable.
+This also applies to not use control points and rounding buoys, these points must be clearly identifiable.

 The orienteering points are to be marked clearly and well recognisable with an accuracy of one meter.
 A North line is to be drawn through each point (parallel to edge of map).
-The thickness of the card must be 1 mm (\pm 20 %), and the surface must be such that it can be written on.
+The thickness of the card must be 1 mm ( $\pm$ 20 %), and the surface must be such that it can be written on.
 The pretended route to complete the course must be shown on the map in the form of a sequence of the orienteering points to be reached.
 This sequence must be followed and at each orienteering point the control card must be clearly clipped.
+The impression of the forceps must be in different quadrants.
+An overlap of the quadrant with the forceps impression is not permitted.
 If a clipping is not recognisable, all following clippings will be discarded and not used for scoring.